 The social insurance system is based on a regulatory framework and payments from citizens and others, who contribute to the social security systems especially through earnings connected to work; and with possible pay-outs to citizens that fulfil the terms of the insurance.
-Therefore, everybody residing in Sweden are not covered and everybody is not automatically insurance.
+Therefore, not everybody residing in Sweden is covered and not everybody is automatically insured.
 The Social Insurance Agency determines whether somebody is covered by the social insurance system.
 This illustrates the difference in protection and rights that exist within Swedish law, which is divorced from how the rights are constructed in the UN-system of human rights.